vidishsirdesai/projects/README.md

 Cyber threats are evolving continuously, as in, attackers find new ways to bypass traditional security measures.
 Also, the network is forever growing, meaning, new devices get added to the environment every now and then.
 This makes the maintaining and monitoring of devices in a network crucial as the network grows in size.

-These are the fundamental reasons why there is a need for a system that is both robust and adaptive in detecting such threats in the network.
+These are the fundamental reasons why there is a need for a system, that is both robust and adaptive, for detecting such threats in the network.
 - Robust, because it has to cater to the need of threat detection in a network that is growing continuously.
 - Adaptive, because it has to continuously evolve by learning from the new data, and recognize new threats.